-Among the papers linking CA imbalances to financial integration indicators in the world economy Chen and Prasad (2003) analyse the medium-run CA determinants but focus mainly on developing countries (18 developed and 72 developing countries), using cross-section and panel techniques for the sample 1971-95.
+Among the papers linking CA imbalances to financial integration indicators in the world economy Chen and Prasad (2003) analyse the medium-run CA determinants but focusing mainly on developing countries (18 developed and 72 developing countries) using cross-section and panel techniques for the sample 1971-1995.
 They find evidence of a positive impact of financial deepening (approximated by an M2/GDP measure) on CA for the whole sample that is even stronger for the subset of developing countries.

-Chinn and Ito (2008) extend the work of Chen and Prasad (2003) and analyse the determinants of CA imbalances, focusing on the role of financial development and institutions.
+Chinn and Ito (2008) extend the work of Chen and Prasad (2003) and analyse the determinants of CA imbalances focusing on the role of financial development and institutions.
 They focus on a set of 19 industrial and 70 developing countries over the period 1971-2004 but do not control for European countries' specificities.
-To measure financial development they use the private credit/GDP ratio and find evidence of a negative and significant effect of this indicator on CA for both industrialised and emerging groups.
-In the augmented regressions (considering institutions and financial integration effects) they also use the Chinn and Ito (2008) index of financial openness to account for financial development, and find evidence of a negative effect on CA only for industrialised countries.
-They conclude that financial development as a solution for the global saving glut is not supported by empirical analysis.
-As robustness checks, the authors use three alternative measures of financial development (first principal components of private credit to GDP, stock market capitalisation, private and public bond market capitalisation, and so on), which for the most part confirm the previous results.
+To measure financial development they use the private credit/GDP ratio and they find evidence of a negative and significant effect of this indicator on CA for both industrialized and emerging groups.
+In the augmented regressions (considering institutions and financial integration effects) they also use the Chinn and Ito (2008) index of financial openness to account for financial development and find evidence of a negative effect on CA only for industrialized countries.
+They conclude that